In Louisiana, there are two options under which you can legally homeschool. After choosing one of the following options, follow the listed steps.

 1. If your child has been attending public school, provide notification of enrollment.

-When beginning to homeschool under this option, you must provide a written notification of enrollment to the public school your student attended within 10 days of enrollment in the home-based private school.
+When beginning to homeschool under this option, you must provide a written notification of enrollment to the public school your student attended within 10 days of enrollment in the nonpublic school.
 The notice must include your child’s legal name, date of birth, gender, and race.
 You can include in the notification a request for your child’s transcript.
 If you are an HSLDA member and have any questions about the withdrawal procedure, please contact our Legal Department.
 HSLDA members may use our Notification of Enrollment in a Private School form for this notice, attached below.

 2. Do not accept any federal or state funds.